Special Holiday Recommended Reading List 2017

 Lovesey, Peter, “The Haunted Crescent,” The Big Book of Christmas Mysteries, Vintage Crime, 2013.
 A delightful Christmas ghost story with a twist that I never saw coming.
 I shall say no more, except to remind you to go and read this one.

-MacDonald, John D., “Dead on Christmas Street,” The Big Book of Christmas Mysteries, Vintage Crime, 2013.
+MacDonald, John D., “Dead on Christmas Street,” The Big Book of Christmas Mysteries, edited by Otto Penzler, Vintage Crime, 2013.
 This story, first published in 1952, feels surprisingly contemporary.
 A woman dives out of a seventeen-story window.
 The death gets investigated, of course.
 The forensic details are accurate for the time, and the entire attitude expressed here feels like something someone could have written now.
 MacDonald was/is a master, and stories like this prove why.

 Page, Norvell, “Crime’s Christmas Carol,” The Big Book of Christmas Mysteries, Vintage Crime, 2013.
 I’m sure Dean had heard of Norvell Page, but I never had.
 Page was a prolific writer for the pulps in the 1930s.
 This story was first published in 1939, and was a riff on O Henry’s “Gift of the Magi,” only with a heck of a criminal twist.
 Yet somehow Page managed to pull off a happy ending.
 The story becomes more poignant when you remember that it was written and published during the Depression.